Skyactiv: Recall

 In September 2016, Mazda recalled 130,000 vehicles in Japan over a defect that could lead to diesel engine failure.

-Although most problems were fixed later on the 2.2 suffered from bad carbon build up that would block the intake manifold.
-Other faults include the turbo diversion valve failure that required replacement of the complete twin turbo unit.
+Although most problems were fixed later on, the 2.2 suffered from bad carbon build up that would block the intake manifold.
+Other faults include a turbo diversion valve failure that required replacement of the complete twin turbo unit.

-Mazda recalled 2012 to 2018 diesel Mazda 3, Mazda 6 and CX-5 because of carbon deposits build-up.
+Mazda recalled the 2012 to 2018 model year diesel Mazda 3, Mazda 6 and CX-5 because of a build-up of carbon deposits.

 Skyactiv-Hybrid

 The Skyactiv-Hybrid technology is an electric hybrid engine technology using Skyactiv-G engine with technology from Toyota's Hybrid Synergy Drive, originally licensed for use with the Sky engine for vehicles sold in 2013.

 The first retail Mazda Skyactiv-Hybrid vehicle, a Mazda3 Skyactiv-Hybrid with Skyactiv-G 2.0 engine with 14:1 compression, was unveiled at the 2013 Tokyo Motor Show.

 Skyactiv-CNG

 The Skyactiv-CNG engine is powered by compressed natural gas.
 The first retail Mazda Skyactiv-CNG prototype vehicle, a Mazda3 Skyactiv-CNG Concept, was unveiled in 2013 Tokyo Motor Show.